alexmps2003/distribution-chain-app/BUSINESS_RULES.md

 ## Business Rules

+## User Roles

+### ADMIN
+- Full access to the system.
+- Can create, update, and delete customers.
+- Can create, update, and delete invoices.
+- Can create payments if required.
+- Can reverse PaymentParts (including cheque reversals).
+- Can undo cheque reversals.
+- Can view all reports.

+### SALES_REP
+- Can view all customers.
+- Can create customers.
+- Cannot update or delete customers.
+- Can create invoices.
+- Can update invoices only while no payment allocations exist.
+- Cannot delete invoices.
+- Can view reports.

+### COLLECTOR
+- Can view all customers.
+- Can create payments.
+- Cannot create or modify invoices.
+- Cannot reverse payments.
+- Can view reports.

+## General Business Principles

+- Authentication is handled by Supabase Auth.
+- Application permissions are determined by the User table.
+- Authorization controls who may perform an action.
+- Business rules determine whether an allowed action is valid.
+- Audit history should be preserved wherever possible.
+- Avoid deleting business records once financial activity exists.

 - App is for Sri Lankan distribution cash collection.
 - Collector app must be extremely simple.
 - Customers can have multiple invoices.